 Paul is a very small city located in the state of Idaho.
 With a population of 1,728 people and just one neighborhood, Paul is the 88th largest community in Idaho.

-Paul is a blue-collar town, with 51.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Paul, you'll notice that it is more blue-collar than most other communities in America.
+51.75% of Paul’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Paul is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Paul who work in healthcare suport services (9.39%), farm management occupations (7.64%), and maintenance occupations (7.48%).

 One of the benefits of Paul is that there is very little traffic.
 The average commute to work is 19.08 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.